HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

   </figcaption>
 </figure>

+In 2025, about 33% of sites use the `aria-live` attribute, up 4% from 2024.
+Usage of the `role` value `status`, essentially an `aria-live` value of `polite`, increased by approximately 5%.
+This signals more widespread adoption of polite notifications that inform users of non-urgent updates.

+Additional ARIA roles, such as `alert`, `timer`, `log`, and `marquee`, also have implicit `aria-live` attributes with predefined behaviors, enabling a broad spectrum of live region use cases.

 Increased use of ARIA live regions in 2025 reflects progress in communicating dynamic content updates effectively, supporting users who rely on assistive technologies to interact with modern, responsive web experiences.

 ## User personalization widgets and overlay remediation